GuillaumeMorini/orchestration-workshop/slides/containers/Training_Environment.md

 ---

-class: in-person

-## `tailhist`

-The shell history of the instructor is available online in real time.

-Note the IP address of the instructor's virtual machine (A.B.C.D).

-Open http://A.B.C.D:1088 in your browser and you should see the history.

-The history is updated in real time (using a WebSocket connection).

-It should be green when the WebSocket is connected.

-If it turns red, reloading the page should fix it.

----

 ## Checking your Virtual Machine

-Once logged in, make sure that you can run a basic Docker command:
+Once logged in, goal is to be able to run a basic Docker command:

 .small[
 ```bash